Are you looking for tips to improve WordPress speed?

 By minifying these files, you will be able to reduce the size of your WordPress website which will ultimately improve the speed of your website.

-Number of http requests does have a huge impact on the load time of your WordPress website, by reducing the number of http requests you can improve the speed of your WordPress website.
+Several HTTP requests do have a huge impact on the load time of your WordPress website, by reducing the number of HTTP requests you can improve the speed of your WordPress website.

 - Number of CSS files (Themes and plugins both can have CSS files)